MrPicklePinosaur/grind75/week4/week4.md

 Slight opttimization that we can do is only to push onto the min stack when we have a new minimum value.
 Otherwise we will have a bunch of redundant values in min stack.

+# Q06: Validate Binary Search Tree

+Pretty simple solution making each recurive call return if the left and right trees are valid, as well as the min and max values for each subtree.
+Using this information, we can check at any given subtree if that subtree is valid or not.